arsh-vishen/arsh-vishen.github.io/index.md

 ## 🤷 What I do

+I'm passionate about combining data-driven decision making and customer empathy to create products that people love.

 I'm currently a product management intern at [CyberCube](https://cybcube.com/), where I help deliver cyber risk analytics software for the insurance industry.

 ## 🦕 What I've done before